Stability analysis of Arbitrary-Lagrangian-Eulerian ADER-DG methods on classical and degenerate spacetime geometries: ALE ADER-DG methods on degenerate spacetime geometries

 \subsection{Explicit ALE ADER-DG on degenerate geometries}

-The explicit ALE ADER-DG scheme on degenerate geometries can be describe as a three steps scheme, where the third additional step is devoted to the treatment of the newly introduced sliver elements.
+The explicit ALE ADER-DG scheme on degenerate geometries can be described as a three steps scheme, where the third additional step is devoted to the treatment of the newly introduced sliver elements.